fouratrachid/JavaFX-Cars11Client/README.md

 ## Troubleshooting

-- If you encounter any issues related to the database connection, double-check the database connection details in the `config.properties` file.
 - Ensure that the MySQL Server is running and accessible.
 - Verify that you have imported the correct SQL file and the database schema is set up correctly.